Tools and Resources

 Academic Year: A period of time schools use to measure a quantity of study.
 At UNO, the academic year is defined as the fall and spring semesters combined, during which a full-time student must complete 24 credit hours.
 The summer semester is considered a trailer to the academic year.

 Expected Family Contribution (EFC): A measurement of your family's financial strength towards educational expenses during one academic year.
 It is an estimate, not the amount a family is expected to pay.
 The EFC is calculated using information that you will provide on the FAFSA and a formula established by law.
 A family's income, assets, benefits, size, and the number of children attending college are all considered in calculating an EFC.
 UNO uses the EFC to determine financial need.
-Your EFC can be found on the first page of your paper Student Aid Report (SAR), or at www.fafsa.ed.gov.
+Your EFC can be found on the first page of your paper Student Aid Report (SAR), or on the FAFSA website.

 Financial Need: Financial need is determined by subtracting the Expected Family Contribution (EFC) from the Cost of Attendance (COA).
 The remaining value is used to determine what kinds of financial aid can be awarded.